MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 - Monitor built-up features,
 - Map water bodies,
 - Estimate the abundance of minerals or lithotypes,
-- Evaluate the snow cover.
+- Evaluate the snow cover,
+- And many others.

 .. _Examples-of-spectral-indices-for-studying-vegetation: